United States–European Union relations: EU–US summits

+Disputes

 Boeing and Airbus subsidies

 The two companies are the major competing aircraft manufacturers, and both Boeing and Airbus are accused of receiving forms of subsidy from the United States and from some of the European Union member states respectively.
 Both sides have criticized each other for doing so.

 In December 2020, the United States announced plans to impose additional tariffs on certain products from France and Germany, particularly aircraft parts and wines, in retaliation to tariffs imposed by the European Union.

 Genetically modified food

 Genetically modified food is another significant area of disagreement between the two.
 The EU has been under domestic pressure to restrict the growth and import of genetically modified foods until their safety is proven to the satisfaction of the populace.

 Rendition

 The Washington Post claimed on November 2, 2005, that the United States was maintaining several secret jails (or "black sites") in Eastern Europe.
 Poland and Romania, however, have denied these allegations.
 Also, Central Intelligence Agency (CIA) planes carrying terror suspects would have made secret stopovers in several West European countries since 2001.
 Belgium, Iceland, Spain, and Sweden have launched investigations.
-The Guardian calculated on November 30 that CIA planes landed about 300 times on European air ports.
-Most planes would have landed in Germany and the United Kingdom as a transit point to East Europe, North Africa (possibly Morocco and Egypt), or the Middle East (possibly Syria and Jordan).
-In the meanwhile, the European Commission, on behalf of the European Union, asked the United States for a clarification.
-The US has refused to confirm or deny the reports.
+On November 30, 2005 The Guardian calculated that CIA planes landed approximately 300 times at European airports.
+Most planes would have landed in Germany and the United Kingdom as a transit point to Eastern Europe, North Africa (possibly Morocco and Egypt), or the Middle East (possibly Syria and Jordan).
+While the European Commission—on behalf of the European Union—asked the United States for a clarification, the U.S. has refused to confirm or deny the reports.

 Extraordinary rendition flights through Europe were investigated over a number of years by the European Parliament and it held a temporary committee on the matter.
-The EU has also opposed the use of the Guantanamo Bay detention camp and offered to host some former inmates when its closure was announced by the administration of US President Barack Obama.
+The EU has also opposed the use of the Guantanamo Bay detention camp and offered to host some former inmates when its closure was announced by the administration of U.S. President Barack Obama.